KareemSayed1232/Decoupled-Adaptive-RAG-Engine/README.md

 2. Download the matching **CUDA Toolkit** from the [NVIDIA Developer website](https://developer.nvidia.com/cuda-toolkit-archive).
 3. Run the installer.
 When prompted, choose the **Custom (Advanced)** installation.
 4. Ensure that **"Visual Studio Integration"** is checked.
 This is crucial for the toolkit to find your C++ compiler.
-5. Complete the installation.
-A system reboot is recommended.
+5. Rebooting the system is required after the installtion.

 ### Step 2: Project & Environment Setup